ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 <p></p>

 - Here is a snippet of the build log from my Jenkins server
-- You can see Jenkins going through the configuration in your `Jenkinsfile`
+- You can see Jenkins stepping through the configuration in your `Jenkinsfile`

 ```shell
 Created Pod: PangaRabbit K8s app/ortelius-jenkins-demo-app-main-51-9gxfn-qzrgj-2hnmt